shizenglin/Counting-with-Focus-for-Free/README.md

      1. Prepare your data according to data preprocessing step.
 <br> 2.
 Set the experiment settings in ¨code/tr_param.ini¨ in which phase = test, and set other parameters accordingly (refer to our paper).
 <br> 3.
 Run ¨python code/main.py¨

+<h2> Tips </h2>
+     1. The dataload function in this code is a little bit slow, you can impove it by using Dataset API in TF.
+<br> 2.
+Please generate your groundtruth map following ¨Data preprocessing¨ step if you want to reproduce our reported numbers in Table 6.
+<br> 3.
+You may get different results for each running because some random functions are used even with the same random seeds.
+<br> 4.
+Please report your questions in Issues, we can deal with them together.